California Gas Water Heater Ban: What You Need to Know

 What heat pump water heater options work for Bay Area homes?

 Most Bay Area single-family homes can accommodate a 50-gallon heat pump water heater in a garage or utility area.
 For homes without an available 240-volt circuit, the 120-volt plug-in models from Rheem and AO Smith are a practical option.
-We assess your home’s configuration as part of every estimate and recommend the right unit based on household size, available space, and electrical capacity.
-Contact us at philbarnettplumbing.com/contact or call (925) 294-0171 to get started.
+We assess your home’s configuration with every estimate and recommend the right unit based on household size, available space, and electrical capacity.
+Contact us at philbarnettplumbing.com/contact or call (925) 344-3632 to get started.

 Planning Your Transition